 Medicare Advantage

 - Part C – is also called Medicare Advantage.
-Medicare Advantage is simply the Medicare-approved private company plans that give you a different option for your drug coverage and health coverage.
+Medicare Advantage is simply the Medicare-approved private company plan that gives you a different option for your drug coverage and health coverage.
 These plans also have extra benefits that are not included in Original Medicare, (Parts A & B).
 Some of these benefits include:

 - Vision